dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 ASP.NET Core controllers use the Routing [middleware](xref:fundamentals/middleware/index) to match the URLs of incoming requests and map them to [actions](#action).
 Route templates:

-* Are defined in startup code or attributes.
+* Are defined at startup in *Program.cs* or in attributes.
 * Describe how URL paths are matched to [actions](#action).
 * Are used to generate URLs for links.
 The generated links are typically returned in responses.